firefoxic/gulp-stacksvg/README.md

 [![NPM version][npm-image]][npm-url]
 [![Vulnerabilities count][vulnerabilities-image]][vulnerabilities-url]

-Combine svg icon files into one with stack method.
+Combine SVG icon files into one with the stack method.

 ## Installation